Vieques, Puerto Rico: Spanish colonial period

 The European discovery of Vieques is sometimes credited to Christopher Columbus, who landed in Puerto Rico in 1493.
 It does not seem to be certain whether Columbus personally visited Vieques, but in any case the island was soon claimed by the Spanish.
 During the early 16th century Vieques became a center of Taíno rebellion against the European invaders, prompting the Spanish to send armed forces to the island to quell the resistance.
 The native Taíno population was decimated, and its people either killed, imprisoned or enslaved by the Spanish.

 The Spanish did not, however, permanently colonize Vieques at this time, and for the next 300 years it remained a lawless outpost, frequented by pirates and outlaws.
 As European powers fought for control in the region, a series of attempts by the French, English and Danish to colonize the island in the 17th and 18th centuries were repulsed by the Spanish.

 At the beginning of the 19th century, the Spanish took steps to permanently settle and secure the island.
 In 1811, Don Salvador Meléndez, then governor of Puerto Rico, sent military commander Juan Rosselló to begin what would become the annexation of Vieques by the Puerto Ricans.

 In 1832, under an agreement with the Spanish Puerto Rican administration, Frenchman Teófilo José Jaime María Le Guillou became Governor of Vieques, and undertook to impose order on the anarchic province.
 He was instrumental in the establishment of large plantations, marking a period of social and economic change.
 Le Guillou is now remembered as the founder of Vieques (though this title is also sometimes conferred on Francisco Saínz, governor from 1843 to 1852, who founded Isabel Segunda, the main town in Vieques, named after Queen Isabel II of Spain).
 Vieques was formally annexed to Puerto Rico in 1854.

 In 1816, Vieques was briefly visited by Simón Bolívar when his ship ran aground there while fleeing defeat in Venezuela.

 During the second part of the 19th century, thousands of slaves of African descent were brought to Vieques to work the sugarcane plantations.
-They arrived from mainland Puerto Rico and nearby islands of St. Thomas, Nevis, Saint Kitts, Saint Croix, and many other Caribbean islands.
+They arrived from mainland Puerto Rico, the nearby islands of St. Thomas, Nevis, Saint Kitts, and Saint Croix, and many other Caribbean islands.
 Slavery was abolished in Puerto Rico in 1873.